woordwaark/Spotlight-pipeline/README.md

 With `udpipegrunnegs.R` text that is written in  Gronings can be tokenized, lemmatized and POS-tagged.
 The model `nds_gronings-ud-GitHub-demo.udpipe` is used.
 Instructions on how to use that script are given in the script itself.
 The script can be tested on the file `Grunnegs.txt`.

+The folder `checkLemmasAndPOStags_GenerateXML` contains software of a web app that can be used for checking lemmas and POS-tags that were added to a text using the script `udpipegrunnegs.R`.

+The app shows the text in tabular format, where for each token a lemma and POS-tag is shown.
+Both the lemma and the POS-tag can be corrected.
+There are also two functions: **Zoek en vervang** een lemma (Eng.
+Find and  replace a lemma) and **Zoek en vervang een POS-tag** (Find and replace a POS tag).
+When using the first function, for all occurences of a particular combination of token and lemma the lemma is replaced.
+When using the second function, for all occurences of a particular combination of token and POS-tag the POS-tag is replaced.

+The login credentials of  the app are: user name: woordwaark
+password: w00rdw@@rk

+Further comments:

+1. The tab-delimited text files that needs to be corrected are put in the subfolder ‘docs’.
+2. Credentials of users that are authorized to use  the program are found in the file data.csv which is found in the subfolder ‘auth’.

 ## 6. Saving as XML files